Autumn half term:

 It is important to talk to the head teacher or class teacher before a decision to take leave is made.

 - The Education (Pupil Registration) (England) Regulations 2006 as amended by Education (Pupil Registration) (England) Regulations 2013 no longer permit head teachers to authorise leave for holidays;

 - Head teachers may grant leave of absence in exceptional circumstances;

 - If the exceptional circumstances are agreed, the head teacher will determine the length of the absence authorised;

 - Parents may be breaking the law if their children take leave without permission;

 - School can only consider applications for leave of absence which are made by the resident parent ie the parent with whom the child normally resides;

-Talk to school the head teacher or class teacher when you join a school community about your family’s beliefs and their potential impact on your child’s school attendance.
+Talk to the teacher when you join a school about your family’s beliefs and how they could affect your child’s attendance.